Dre Campbell Farm

 Pest Activity

 Stink bugs feeding is one reason for cloudy spots or whitish areas on the leaves and fruits of tomato plants.
-Still, other garden pests such as aphids, thrips, and spider mites can also cause this kind of damage.
+Still, other garden pests, such as aphids, thrips, and spider mites, can also cause this damage.

 Leaves sustain the most damage from these pests.
 You may also notice cloudy white spots under the skin or inside your tomatoes.